Careem lays off 31% workforce amid losses due to COVID-19

 Careem also laid off 150 employees earlier this year in wake of cutting costs and support its expansion strategy soon after being acquired by Uber for $3.1 billion.
 Careem Now, the delivery arm of Careem is now operating Uber Eats in the UAE as a subsidiary after the very recent exit of Uber Eats from 7 countries including Egypt and Saudi Arabia.

-M Haseeb
+Mohammed Haseeb

-M Haseeb
+Mohammed Haseeb

-Founder of LAFFAZ Media and a self-taught business journalist with extensive experience in the business media industry.
-A tech enthusiast, digital marketer, and critical thinker, Mohammed Haseeb has worked with over 50 startups across India and the UAE, creating effective brand marketing strategies.
-Known for delivering insightful commentary on startup ecosystem trends, Haseeb is committed to empowering entrepreneurs and driving growth in the digital economy.
+Founder and Editor-in-Chief of LAFFAZ Media, Haseeb is a self-taught business journalist with extensive experience in the business media industry.
+A tech enthusiast, digital marketer, and critical thinker, he brings startup news, inspiring stories, and exclusive conversations with founders and ecosystem enablers to a global audience.
+Over the years, he has collaborated with more than 50 startups across India, UAE, UK, US, and Canada, crafting impactful brand marketing strategies.
+Known for delivering sharp insights on startup ecosystem trends, Haseeb is dedicated to empowering entrepreneurs and driving growth in the digital economy.